Nissan Micra: Micra Challenge

 In Greece, a hot hatch version was developed to compete with the massively successful Peugeot 106 Rallye and Fiat Punto GT.
 It was based on the CG13DE 16-valve engine but had a more aggressive overhead cam and a completely new exhaust system which together made 20 more horsepower.
 It was equipped with Eibach coilovers and Kayaba buffer suspension.
 Just like the Super S, it was fitted with 175/60/R13 tires.

+Latent Popularity

+In the UK and Europe over, the K11 Micra's cheap and reliable nature would lend itself to both civilian and motorsport application, but it would find great success many years on in both its home and export markets.

+Despite the image it had garnered of a "grandparent's car" or as a "first car" in its home markets, the Micra would slowly become a hit among those looking for cheap motoring thrills.
+Various aftermarket products to modify them would be produced to improve the handling, power and aesthetics of the car.